opendesigndev/open-design-framework/CONTRIBUTING.md

 ## Tips

-To develop OD CLI run `yarn workspace open-design vite`.
-You likely want to use some local designs - just put them into `designs` folder in `open-design`, or put a symlink there.
+To develop OpenDesign CLI run `yarn workspace opendesign vite`.
+You likely want to use some local designs - just put them into `designs` folder in `opendesign`, or put a symlink there.
 You can then append `?file=filename` parameter to vite's url to open it (eg. http://localhost:5173/?file=prototype.xd)

 ## Release process